syedhaffiz/xfdf-annotator-v1/README.md

 }
 ```

-The recommended pattern is to wrap the annotator in an injectable service that exposes mutable state (tool, mode, color, stroke width) as Angular signals — see the reference implementation in [`xfdf-annotator-angular`](../xfdf-annotator-angular).
+The recommended pattern is to wrap the annotator in an injectable service that exposes mutable state (tool, mode, color, stroke width) as Angular signals — see the reference implementation at [`syedhaffiz/xfdf-annotator-angular`](https://github.com/syedhaffiz/xfdf-annotator-angular).

 ### React